 This image may explain how it is going at this instant in my head. …

-I feel like a beautiful well-raised aristocratic woman who was raped, by a scum of a man, who fantasized about her and was obsessed in her, and got dillusioned and one day he decides to rape her.
+I feel like a beautiful well-raised aristocratic woman who was raped, by a scum of a man, who fantasized about her and was obsessed with her and got disillusioned and one day he decides to rape her.
 She has twins and, the rapist is condemned by her and tries his best to prove that he is fit to her.
 He works on himself to be the man she deserves.
 She hates him.
-Despises him .a feudal cousin comes in the scene and decides to marry her.
+Despises him .a feudal cousin comes on the scene and decides to marry her.
 A man of honor.
 She quickly falls in his great favor.
-She gives in completely to him, and she feels of worth and honor.
-A day in. a day out.
+She gives in entirely to him, and she feels of worth and honor.
+A day in.
+A day out.
 A month.
 A year.
 A decade after another, this husband proves nothing but possessiveness, control, a macho, useless, lazy, unambitious, a loser, spoilt, corrupt, cheater, a gambler, alcoholic… whatever makes him enjoy his day and time in any possible way.
 He takes her for granted.
 She gives him one chance, ten, thousand chances of changing and improving.
 She gives him excuses.
 She tries to help.
 She begs.
 She pleas.
 It is just about him and around him.
 She starts to perish.
 Her children suffer.
 Her property fades along with her youth and beauty.
 The rapist stays around.
-After all it is his children she carried.
-It is his love to her.
+After all, it is her kids she carried.
+It is his love for her.
 His obsession.
 She is what he wants.
 He converts.
 He learns.
 He works harder.
 He gets rich.
 He becomes powerful.
 He begs.
 He pleas.
 He urges.
 He sneaks.
 He tries.
 He pressures.
 He uses every single way to have her.

-A build up of a state, a nation needs a leadership that can bring the people into being, not a leadership that makes its being on the people.
+A build up of a state, a nation needs a leadership that can bring the people into being, not a direction that makes its being on the people.

 A leadership after the other, and tragedies of this being named Palestine has been evaporating into nothing.
 No more land to dream of.
 No sovereignty.
 No economics.
 No dignity.
 No hope for a future of liberation.
 Liberation is no longer a notion.
-Occupation became a fact of life, as much as the wall, the checkpoint and the daily humiliation.
+Occupation became a fact of life, as much as the wall, the checkpoint, and the daily humiliation.
 For what?
-For an authority of a leadership that sucks?
+For an authority on leadership that sucks?

-I am standing at this confusing moment of an intersection of a choice or of a realization i am not really sure.
-But Israel seems to be of a lesser evil in the current state of affairs.
+I am standing at this difficult moment of an intersection of choice or of a realization I am not really sure.
+But Israel seems to be a lesser evil in the current state of affairs.

-At least being a Palestinian surrendering to Israel’s autonomy and power, will give me more power as a Palestinian to fight for my own autonomy as a human being.
-Something I will never find in a Palestine of a leadership that will continue to be the same.
+At least being a Palestinian surrendering to Israel’s autonomy and power, will give me more power as a Palestinian to fight for my own freedom as a human being.
+Something I will never find in a Palestine of leadership that will continue to be the same.

 In an ironic twist, I would say, I was thinking about all this on my way out of the country.
 In the airport I was “scanned” and “anomaly detection” showed on the screen.
-I was giggling from within thinking, something in me is like that transgender woman thye stopped some days ago in an airport in the U.S.A. the anomaly wasn’t in my sexual organs (thanks goodness), but was in my abdomen.
+I was giggling from within thinking, something in me is like that transgender woman they stopped some days ago in an airport in the U.S.A. the anomaly wasn’t in my sexual organs (thank goodness), but was in my abdomen.
 I usually go to the airport with minimal clothing so nothing can ring.
 I double check myself making sure that no metal is attached anywhere even in my underwear.
-One becomes an expert through traveling ben Gurion airport.
-But this time as they of course decided I have to be body searched, and the nice security woman continued to apologize and I continued to assure her it was ok, I was ready to strip at their convenience.
-It really came to a surprise when the other nice woman said that the scanning machine showed something like a scar on my stomach.
+One becomes an expert through traveling Ben Gurion airport.
+But this time as they, of course, decided I have to be body searched, and the friendly security woman continued to apologize, and I continued to assure her it was ok, I was ready to strip at their convenience.
+It actually came to a surprise when the other lovely woman said that the scanning machine showed something like a scar on my stomach.
 “Have you had an operation here?” she asked nicely.
-And I was: “ which scar exactly do you mean.”
+And I was: “ which injury exactly do you mean.”
 Well, one has to be very precise when it comes to my precious scars.
 And I was amusingly explaining them my scars pointing to my abdomen.
-I started showing her the map of my children, and I said laughing: “ These are Palestinian children.” ….
+I started showing her the map of my children, and I said laughing: “ These are Palestinian children.” …

 Anomaly…..I repeated to myself.

 It has been exactly ten days that I wrote this.
 The eruption of the events hasn’t occurred then.
-As sarcastic as it may sound, or as effectively influencing my usual state of mind, my kind of automatic relating the situation to my personal marriage and divorce is easy resemblance.
-Luckily I was not in the worse case scenario when I decided to leave a dead end of a marriage, as I was still relatively young, but I remember that situation of continuing to give that man a chance.
-And each time he insisted to prove to me that the best thing is to just run as far as I could.
-Today, ten years later, I fully acknowledge my decision, and admit that my naivety had to do a lot with what continued to take place.
+As harsh as it may sound, or as efficiently influencing my usual state of mind, my kind of automatic relating the situation to my secret marriage and divorce is a natural resemblance.
+Luckily I was not in the worse case scenario when I decided to leave a dead end of the wedding, as I was still relatively young, but I remember that situation of continuing to give that man a chance.
+And each time he insisted on proving to me that the best thing is to just run as far as I could.
+Today, ten years later, I fully acknowledge my decision and admit that my naivety had to do a lot with what continued to take place.
 Naivety should be a characteristic in the Palestinian mind.
 This week of eruptive incidents brought us as a nation again into this anguish of a feeling mixed with some hope that a miracle will take place.
 The miracle we want is as simple as a miracle of a life with some dignity.
 The sparkle in the street and among the young generation proves once again that the Palestinian blood is that of resilience that somehow also characterizes the Palestinian hearts.
 Everyone prayed in his way that the leadership will stand up for what it should.

 I haven ever thought I will declare my detachment from this leadership.
-Until that last instant I was praying deep within me that there should be hope.
+Until that last moment, I was praying deep within me that there should be hope.

 As the people themselves proved that they are still alive.
-The leadership proved that it doesn’t belong to the people.
+The leadership showed that it doesn’t belong to the people.

-As I feel lost in this state of serious loss.
+As I feel lost in this state of severe loss.
 Again, like that feeling accompanied by divorce.
 But somehow, seeing the real face of Israel doesn’t make it a choice for a husband.
-And that very attachment to this Palestinian identity makes choices null in this dramatic state of being.
+And that much attachment to this Palestinian identity makes decisions null in this dramatic state of being.

 My flag remains that of the color that mixes my identity with an olive tree so rooted in, and branches that spread out like veins filled with pure oil blood and carries black and green olives…